MicrosoftDocs/win32/desktop-src/SecProv/protectkeywithtpmandpinandstartupkey-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Secures the volume''s encryption key by using the Trusted Platform Module (TPM) on the computer, if available, enhanced by both a user-specified personal identification number (PIN) and by an external key that must be presented to the computer at startup.' ms.assetid: '8991c22c-1e36-415e-a82b-c5ddf9c3b24a'
+Description: Secures the volumes encryption key by using the Trusted Platform Module (TPM) on the computer, if available, enhanced by both a user-specified personal identification number (PIN) and by an external key that must be presented to the computer at startup. ms.assetid: 8991c22c-1e36-415e-a82b-c5ddf9c3b24a
-title: 'ProtectKeyWithTPMAndPINAndStartupKey method of the Win32\_EncryptableVolume class'
+title: ProtectKeyWithTPMAndPINAndStartupKey method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ProtectKeyWithTPMAndPINAndStartupKey method of the Win32\_EncryptableVolume class